 • the applicant must also have a travel medical insurance with a value of minimum EUR 30,000, as per the Schengen laws and Poland migration rules;

 • the person should also be able to demonstrate that he or she has sufficient financial means for living here;

 • when one applies for a working holiday visa in Poland, he or she must also complete a visa application form and pay the visa application fee.

-The working holiday visa is also a route to a residence permit in Poland.
+The working holiday visa is also a route to a residence permit or a golden visa in Poland.

 What are the rights granted by a working holiday visa in Poland?

 A working holiday visa in Poland grants numerous rights to its holder.
 Besides the right of moving to Poland for up to one year, the holder of the visa will also be able to be hired in Poland for the duration of the visa without the need of applying for a work permit.